 Now the end of the commandment is charity out of a pure heart, and of a good conscience, and of faith unfeigned.
 1 Timothy 1:5 KJV

 The word ‘charity’ directly translated from the Greek is the English word ‘love.’
 The phrase, ‘faith unfeigned’ means undisguised or sincere faith.
 We cannot always lean on our own understanding of what this freedom looks like or feels like.
-God’s love is not something that we can force or fabricate, but it is a work of the Holy Spirit that lines our heart up with God’s love and His Word.
-This verse encompasses the completeness of spiritual freedom in God our Father.
+The love of God is not something that we can force or fabricate, but it is a work of the Holy Spirit that lines our heart up with the love of God and His Word.
+This verse encompasses the completeness of spirit of freedom in God our Father.